There's a lot going on with newborn skin, and it can be confusing. Let's lay it all out for you.

 “Jaundice usually lasts two to three weeks in newborns, although there’s always some variability.”

-“Those early days, weeks, and months can seem like an ever-more-confounding series of newborn skin issues: first there are the stork bites, then the peeling, then the acne, then the rashes…the list is endless."
+“Those early days, weeks, and months can seem like an ever more confounding series of newborn skin issues: First there are the stork bites, then the newborn skin peeling, then the acne, then the rashes…the list goes on."

-3. Stork bites, port-wine stain, or nevus flammeus
+3. Newborn stork bites, port-wine stain, or nevus flammeus

 “These lesions are present at birth.”